foilhat-ai/.github/profile/README.md

 6. Figure out a more precise, sustainable monetization plan
 7. Create a customer landing page
 8. Buy the domain (foilhat.ai) and host the webapp on it
-9. Obtain legal rights to code
+9. Obtain legal rights to code and write terms of service
 10. Artwork + advertising